newrelic/nr1-workload-geoops/README.md

 ## Usage

-Workloads Geo-ops provides a geographic exploration of Infrastructure and APM data tied to a point of sale solution.
+Workloads GeoOps provides a geographic exploration of Infrastructure and APM data tied to a point of sale solution.

 ![Screenshot #1](screenshots/screenshot_01.png)
 <p align="center">